-Fans removed from game over racist remark toward NHL player
+Fans removed from game for remarks aimed at black NHL player

-(CNN)A group of fans were removed from a game in Chicago on Saturday night after they made "harmful comments" at Washington Capitals player Devante Smith-Pelly.
+(CNN)A group of fans were removed from a game in Chicago on Saturday night for remarks aimed at Washington Capitals player Devante Smith-Pelly.

 The fans were shouting "basketball, basketball, basketball" at the NHL star, The Washington Post reported.

-Smith-Pelly had been sitting in the penalty box during the Washington Capitals-Chicago Blackhawks game at United Center when he suddenly got up from his seat and approached the glass where fans sitting nearby appeared to be shouting at him, a video by CNN affiliate WGN shows.
+Smith-Pelly, who is black, was sitting in the penalty box during the game between the Washington Capitals and Chicago Blackhawks at United Center.
+He suddenly got up from his seat and approached the glass where fans nearby appeared to be shouting at him, a video by CNN affiliate WGN shows.

 "There is absolutely no place in the game of hockey or in our country for racism and I think it is disgusting," Capitals' Coach Barry Trotz told reporters after the game.